-The group of islands in the southeastern corner of Indonesia is known to the locals as Maluku.
 The Portuguese attempted to render the Malay term in plural form by calling her ‘Malucas’, which later became to be known as Moluccas.
 In English, it is widely known as the Spice Islands, as a tribute to the two renowned spices native to Maluku: cloves and nutmeg.
 Despite being home to valued commodities which were the reasons for conquest, the present day Maluku is the lesser known wonders of Indonesia, waiting to surprise travellers.

 Some 30 years ago, the legendary dive-master Pak Condo Subagyo travelled on foot from his hometown in Central Java towards east Indonesia in search for the meaning of life.
 He chanced upon Komodo National Park, which is located within the Lesser Sunda and made a life changing decision to base in Labuan Bajo and dive in Komodo National Park, day in and day out.
 Today, he speaks of Komodo National Park as paradise on earth with scenic islets and mind-blowing underwater wonderland.
 My recent diving trip to Komodo National Park reaffirms Pak Condo’s undying love towards Komodo’s aquatic and marine life.
 Having dived at some of the world’s best diving destinations, Komodo diving experience tops the list.
 I emerge from my […]